 In Virginia in 2017, Democrats rallied around the “Hillary 17” – 17 winnable districts that Hillary Clinton won in 2016 that were held by Republicans at the state legislative level.
 Now, using this map, we can organize in every competitive state legislative district in the country.

 So, check out the Senate and House maps by clicking on a state, and read more below to understand how these maps work.
 To get the most out of the map, click on a district to learn more!

 What is EveryDistrict’s approach to evaluating districts?

 We evaluated the results of statewide elections in every state legislative district to determine a Legislative District Index (LDI) score.
 This score represents the average vote in a representative statewide race within that district.
 We pull out any big blowouts that might skew the results.
-A score of 100 means that statewide Democrats average 100 percent of the vote and a -100 means that Republicans average 100 percent of the vote.
-For a more realistic example, a district with a score of -2 votes for Republicans in statewide elections by about a two percent margin on average.
+A score of 100 means that statewide Democrats average 100% of the vote and a -100 means that Republicans average 100% of the vote.
+For a more realistic example, a district with a score of -2 votes for Republicans in statewide elections by about a 2% margin on average.

 Based on that score, we assign an incumbent ranking and a color to each district.